-This critical review will help to understand the criteria which make regeneration projects successful in urban blue environments.
+This critical review helped us to understand the criteria which make regeneration projects successful in urban blue environments.

-The team is systematically searching and compiling information from projects that have taken place across the world, and will use their results to inform the design of interventions within BlueHealth.
+The team systematically searched and compiled information from projects that have taken place across the world, using results to inform the design of BlueHealth interventions.

-Searching in both respected commercial and academic publications, this project will cast a wide net to identify recent waterfront projects which have delivered benefits to health and wellbeing, and those which have become established features in their local areas.
-It will include award winning projects and focus on schemes that have been constructed in the last fifteen years.
+Searching in both respected commercial and academic publications, this project has cast a wide net to identify recent waterfront projects which have delivered benefits to health and wellbeing, and those which have become established features in their local areas, in the last fifteen years.

-The review will include a number of blue space types and sizes.
-It will assess factors such as public awareness and perception, cultural impact, changes to the accessibility of and interaction with a space, and aesthetic appeal.
+The review has included a number of blue space types and sizes.
+It has assessed factors such as public awareness and perception, cultural impact, changes to the accessibility of and interaction with a space, and aesthetic appeal.

-Since the use of water depends very much on local climate and seasonality, examples will be gathered from different climatic zones across the world.
+Since the use of water depends very much on local climate and seasonality, examples have been gathered from different climatic zones across the world.

 Insights from this research investigation have been used to create the upcoming ‘Blue Profiles’ book which will be available soon.
 Check back for details.